By Last Updated: June 3rd, 2026

 9. A description of how Legacy Contacts works will display.
 After reading it, tap Continue.

 10. You’ll now be given two options for sharing your Access Key.
-You can either send your Legacy Contact an iMessage with the information or you can print it.
+You can either send your Legacy Contact an iMessage with the information or print it.
 Select one of these options.

 11. Your Legacy Contact is now set.